ezSKAP/digital-electronics-3/labs/project_morse_code_receiver/project.md

 Main objective of our project is learning how direct hardware programming works.

-In this exact project  is our objective to complete "Morse code reciever" an we decided to  devide this into smaller objectives:
+In this exact project  is our objective to complete "Morse code reciever" and we decided to  devide this into smaller objectives:
 1. Create character map for seven segment display that will work for all  characters and numbers.

 ![your figure](https://github.com/Hans22301/digital-electronics-1/blob/main/labs/project_morse_code_receiver/images/mapa_znaku.png)